 Requesting a Death Certificate for a Death Outside the U.S.

 You will need to obtain a copy of the U.S. embassy or consulate's report of the death abroad for U.S. legal proceedings.
 See Death of an American Abroad for details on obtaining a copy of this report.

 A divorce decree is an official document from the court that grants the termination of a marriage.
 It includes specific details of the divorce.

 A divorce certificate is issued by a state vital records office.
 It shows that a divorce occurred but does not state all the same information as a divorce decree.
 You can save time and money by determining which document you need before requesting a copy.

 Get a Copy of a Divorce Decree

 Contact the "county clerk's office" or "clerk of the court" for the county or city in which the divorce was granted.

 Contact the state vital records office in which the divorce was granted.

-If the divorce occurred outside the U.S. and you are in the U.S., contact the appropriate country's embassy or nearest consulate to find out how to get a copy of the divorce decree.
+If the divorce occurred in another country and you're in the U.S., contact that country's embassy or nearest consulate.
+They can tell you how to get a copy of the divorce decree.